Alvarios/nefts-go/README.md

 ## Options

 Parameters that can change depending on context.
 You can either control them from client or server side.
-This parameter is optional.
-If so, pass an empty Options structure.

 Full example:
 ```go